Chapter 8: Magento 2 – Frequently Asked Questions

 How Much Does Magento 2 Cost?

 The cost of Magento 2 depends on the edition and the hosting option you choose.
 The Magento 2 Community Edition (CE) is open-source and free of cost.
-The Magento 2 Enterprise Edition (EE) has licenses ranging from $22,000 (~£16,843) to $125,000 (~£95,704) per year.
-The annual cost of the Enterprise Edition license at $22,000.00 is for merchants generating less than $1 million, thereafter pricing tiers are based on revenue.
+The Magento 2 Commerce Edition (EE) has licenses ranging from $22,000 (~£16,843) to $125,000 (~£95,704) per year.
+The annual cost of the Commerce Edition license at $22,000.00 is for merchants generating less than $1 million, thereafter pricing tiers are based on revenue.
 Strictly speaking, the more gross revenue a merchant generates, they move up to the next revenue tier and the license cost increases.
 The Community Edition remains free and offers much of the same features and improvements offered by EE.
 The difference comes down to scalability, promotions, security, merchandising, loyalty and customer support.

 Is Magento Hard to Learn?